 Visualising the Environment

-Photographic images shape perceptions and the ways we understand environmental history.
+Photographic images shape perceptions and the ways in which we understand the environment.

-Further environmental photography workshops and forays are listed here.
+Further environmental photography workshops can be found here.